Derricks-Open-Source-Quest/AutoGreen/README.md

 This is a project from the [Electrical and Computer Engineering Department](http://www.ece.utexas.edu/) at [The University of Texas at Austin](http://www.utexas.edu/).
 See the contributors and acknowledgement at the end for more information.

-## Overview
+## Installation and Usage

-AutoGreen works as a browser bookmarklet, which is essentially a piece of JavaScript code that gets injected to the end of a Web application.
-The following JavaScript code in the textarea is the code that will be injected.
-To generate the AutoGreen bookmarklet, drag the <i>AutoGreen</i> link to your bookmarklet bar.
-To change the injected code, you could simply modify the code in the textarea below and the <i>AutoGreen</i> link will be dynamically updated.
-Do not forget to drag the <i>AutoGreen</i> link to the bookmarklet bar again after changes are made.
+**Installation** AutoGreen works as a browser bookmarklet, which is essentially a piece of JavaScript code that gets injected to the end of a Web application.
+Install it in following steps:
+* Build the AutoGreen code by `sh ./build.sh`.
+This will generate AutoGreen code in the `out/` directory.
+Supply the `c` commandline option (i.e., `sh ./build.sh c`) to compress the JavaScript code in AutoGreen.
+Supply the `d` option for generating [JSDoc](http://usejsdoc.org/) documentations for AutoGreen.
+Supply `cd` for doing both.
+* Host AutoGreen in a HTTPS server because most browsers do not allow loading resources from the local file system.
+The repo checkout contains a simple python-based HTTPS server.
+To use that simply run `python simple-https-server.py` in the repo directory.
+* Open the bookmarklet generation page `bookmarklet.html` in a Web browser, and drag the *AutoGreen* link to your bookmark bar.
+For more details take a look at the code in `bookmarklet.html`.
+Otherwise, that's all!

+**Usage** Navigate to the Web application (webpage) that you want to apply GreenWeb annotations to.
+* Click *AutoGreen* on your browser bookmarklet bar.
+DOM nodes with JavaScript events will be highlighted.
+* Move the mouse over any highlighted DOM node to display the AutoGreen panel which shows further event details.
+GreenWeb annotation information (at the bottom of the panel) is "Unknown" at this point.
+* Click "trigger event" link on the AutoGreen panel to dispatch an event.
+After the event finishes execution, AutoGreen will automatically update the GreenWeb annotations.

+## How does AutoGreen Work

 AutoGreen owes a great debt of gratitude to <a href="https://github.com/DataTables/VisualEvent">Visual Events</a>, which automatically identifies details of all JavaScript events associated with all DOM elements on a Web application (webpage).